GAMS-dev/gamspy/docs/user/parameter.rst

     TODO: add references in note block

 .. note::
     - In the context of assignment statements, the attributes of variables and equations (e.g. :meth:`gamspy.Variable.up`) may be used in indexed operations just as scalars and parameters are used.
-For more on variable and equations attributes, see sections Variable Attributes and Equation Attributes respectively.
+For more on variable and equations attributes, see sections :ref:`variable-attributes` and Equation Attributes respectively.
     - In the context of equation definitions, scalars, parameters and variables may appear freely in indexed operations.
 For more on equation definitions, see section Defining Equations.